\"Writing.Com

 'You're (you are) still a part' - (two word, otherwise the meaning reverses).

 And in the chorus, is 'lay' the word you want, or would 'lie' be a better choice?
 I refer you to a higher authority for resolution of the impasse, if you would like to consult.
-"Lay vs. Lie
+"Lay vs. LieOpen in new Window.

 *Flower1* I liked the last line, it gives the song a power kick at the end.
 Good job. *Thumbsup*